How to Get a Stubborn Dog to Leave the Car

 So why is your dog resisting getting out of the car?
 Here are five common reasons, plus strategies for dealing with them.

+Teach Your Dog to Leave the CarYour dog doesn’t want to miss out on any fun.
 Car trips often take canines to a favorite place such as the beach, dog park or doggy day care.
 After a round of errands, your dog may not want to get out of the car since that might mean she will miss out on another fun outing.